The Grading System

 Students electing credit/no credit grading by the last day to add classes who meet all the normal requirements of the course at the C- level or above are awarded credit for the course with a grade of CR (Credit).
 Unsatisfactory progress is indicated with a mark of NC (No Credit).
 Neither grade affects the student’s grade-point average.

 To elect credit/no credit grading for a regularly graded course, the student secures the instructor permission by obtaining the instructor’s signature on a completed drop/add form, then submitting the form to the Registrar’s Office by the last day to add the course.
 Students who decide to adopt credit/no credit grading may not reverse the option.
+Additionally, once a student has attempted 32 credit hours at Guilford College, a student may convert a graded course to a course graded as credit/no credit.
+All restrictions to credit/no credit grading apply to such conversions, although the only permission needed for this conversion is from a student's Guilford Guide.

 Unless otherwise specified in the major, the credit/no credit option may not be used for any required course (including the major, minor and general education requirements).
 Veteran’s benefits are not available for courses taken on a credit/no credit basis.
 Veteran’s benefits are not available for courses taken on a credit/no credit basis.